Shuyi-bomi/machine-learning-predict-wine/README.md

 ## Regularized Linear Models

 We used regularized linear regression model using the package glmnet() and throwed in all interactions and second order.
 We applied grid search on alpha and nfolds to get the optimal parameters on 18 settings.
-The left figure shows how out of sample error changes with different setting, the right shows corresponding setting for the best glm.
+The first figure shows how out of sample error changes with different setting, the bottom shows corresponding setting for the best glm.

 <p align="middle">
   <img src="https://github.com/Shuyi-bomi/machine-learning-predict-wine/blob/main/figure/glm.png" width="600" />